 There is something about fresh Georgia peaches in a peach cobbler that scream summer in the South.
 If you're missing afternoons spent hanging out on the front porch, then bring a little southern flair to the table with this Peach Cobbler.

 Using fresh peaches, combine them with some sugar, lemon, cinnamon, and nutmeg.
 Then spoon on the topping and bake until the peaches are bubbling and the topping is a golden brown.
-How you serve after is up to you, but I recommend a solid quality scoop of vanilla ice cream.
+How you serve this Southern dessert is up to you, but I recommend a solid quality scoop of vanilla ice cream.

 15. Pecan Pie

-When it comes to Southern desserts, the pecan pie is a must alongside the classic banana pudding, chocolate cake, and sweet potato pie.
+When it comes to Southern recipes for dessert, the pecan pie is a must alongside the classic banana pudding, chocolate cake, and sweet potato pie.

 Using a tasty vodka pie dough, a filling of brown sugar, corn syrup, vanilla, butter, eggs, and pecans is poured in.
 After baking then setting in the fridge, you're ready to get a sweet taste of the South.
 Serve with ice cream or homemade whipped cream of course.